 Did you Know GDP for ASEAN Countries Totals $7.4 trillion USD?
 Opportunity Abounds for Global Investors

-The Association of South East Asian Nations (ASEAN) closed 2016 with a GDP of approximately $7.4 trillion USD.
-To keep this in perspective, this performance is just under 40% of the United States’ GDP for 2016, which totaled $18.56 trillion USD.
+The Association of South East Asian Nations (ASEAN) closed 2017 with a GDP of approximately 2.76 trillion USD.
 How many of our readers would have guessed the ASEAN economy is so substantial.

 You may also be interested to know that ASEAN population (642.7 million) is almost double that of the US.
-Indonesia alone reported a total population of 258.3 million in 2016, which is roughly 80% of that in the United States and 40% of all ASEAN countries combined.
+Indonesia alone reported a total population of 266,794,980 in 2018, which is roughly 80% of that in the United States and 40% of all ASEAN countries combined.

 ASEAN was originally established on 8 August 1967 in Bangkok, Thailand, with the signing of the ASEAN Declaration by the Founding members of ASEAN (Indonesia, Malaysia, Philippines, Singapore, and Thailand).
 Between January 1984 and July 1997, Brunei, Viet Nam, Laos, Myanmar, and Cambodia were asked to join ASEAN (Source: ASEAN website).
 So the 50th anniversary of the formation of ASEAN will be celebrated on 8 August 2017 in the Philippines, home of the current ASEAN chairperson.